Skip to content

 Treatment Options for Mole and Lipoma Removal

 The Rodgers Dermatology team is an expert in treating and removing moles, cysts, lipomas, and other benign lesions.
 When someone wants cysts or non-cancerous moles removed, we can take various approaches.
 The best mole removal method for you will depend on various factors, including your skin type, your medical history, and the type, size, and location of your moles or cysts.
-Lipoma treatment options include surgical removal and liposuction.
+Lipoma treatment options include surgical removal.
 Many procedures can be performed under local anaesthesia.

 Laser and Surgical Mole Removal